-To be counted, all completed voting documents must be in the hands of the electoral officer or an electoral official by noon Saturday 8 October 2022.
+To be counted, all completed voting documents must be in the hands of the electoral officer or an electoral official by noon Friday 17 February 2023.

-Progress results will be announced early afternoon on election day.
-Preliminary results will be announced on Sunday morning, 9 October 2022, and final results will be known on Thursday 13 October 2022.
+Final results are expected by Friday 17 February 2023.
 All results will be accessible on Council's website: www.waikatodistrict.govt.nz.